antondc/urligram-frontend/README.md

     - User navigates to /login
     - User populates form and submit: src/shared/routes/Login/index.js
-    - Action requestToken is called: src/shared/redux/actions.js
+    - Action requestLogIn is called: src/shared/redux/actions.js
-    - Request to API is called, the response has a token with user data
+    - Request to GET /login is called, the response has a cookie with user data, along with user data itself
-    - Token is saved to cookies
     - Reducer is triggered and user data is saved on store: src/shared/redux/reducers.js
     - User navigates
     - The HTTP request has cookie included